-“The rank and file has lost confidence in our general manager,” thundered Mike Hunt, an LADOT engineer and “proud” SEIU Union Steward.
-“He doesn’t listen to us.
-He ridicules us every chance we get.
-He puts the blame on us for doing our job, and implementing the policies he put forth for us.”
+"The rank and file has lost confidence in our general manager," thundered Mike Hunt, an LADOT engineer and "proud" SEIU Union Steward.
+"He doesn't listen to us.
+He ridicules us every chance he gets.
+He puts the blame on us for doing our job, and implementing the policies he put forth for us."

 While De La Vega has served as LADOT general manager under both Villaraigosa and Garcetti, the new administration has not announced whether or not he will be with the city in the long-term.
 Garcetti has neither asked for his resignation, announced he is staying, nor announced a timeline for when that decision will be made.
 De La Vega served as Villaraigosa's Deputy Mayor for Transportation before being appointed General Manager of the LADOT.

 Joining Hunt were Jay Kim, Pauline Chan, Scott Morril and Brian Gallagher.
 Each of the speakers has worked at the department for well over a decade.

 The two largest complaints voiced by the presenters were that morale is low and the department is understaffed.
 Low morale isn't just a result of the staffing issue, but of a management team that doesn't treat employees with respect the speakers argued.
 Senior staff, particularly De La Vega are dismissive and rude.

 "When you couple low employee morale with staff shortages, it is not sustainable," offered Kim, a senior engineer.
 "Employee morale at LADOT is at an all-time low.

 A statement (the full statement is available here) on yesterday's hearing from an LADOT spokesperson defended the agency's hiring practice and noted that the budget for staff is set by the City Council and Mayor, not the department general manager.